Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 You can eat Brazil nuts both raw (no more than 2 fruits per day) and after heat treatment, for example, by frying in a frying pan until golden brown (the same rate) or by adding other ingredients to create a separate savory dish.

-How many pieces can be eaten during pregnancy and breastfeeding
+How many pieces can you eat during pregnancy and breastfeeding?

 Fruit salad recipe